The Board’s Vision:

 The Board consults with the South Australian Health and Medical Institute (SAHMRI) where warranted and in particular in relation to new applications for funds for clinical equipment and research.
 The Board does not hold any gifts or donations on behalf of SAHMRI.

-Under the HSCGB Act the Minister for Health nominates the members of the Board (known as Commissioners), who are appointed by the Governor.
+Under the HSCGB Act the Minister for Health and Wellbeing nominates the members of the Board (known as Commissioners), who are appointed by the Governor.
 They are appointed for three- year terms with appointments staggered over a three-year cycle.

 The Board is registered with the Australian Charities and Not-for-profits Commission (ACNC) and is endorsed as a Deductible Gift Recipient (DGR) by the Australian Taxation Office.